 #1 – Take an extra vehicle:

 For our first camping trip with our son, we took two vehicles.
-This might seem ridiculous — after all, camping is something most often done by those of us who care deeply about the environment, so doubling up on the fossil-fuel burning seems like an odd choice–but it gave us two very important benefits: Plenty of room to pack anything and everything we thought we might need, and an escape route.
+This might seem ridiculous — after all, camping is something most often done by those of us who care deeply about the environment.
+So, doubling up on the fossil-fuel burning seems like an odd choice.
+But, it gave us two very important benefits.
+We had plenty of room to pack anything and everything we thought we might need.
+We also had an escape route.

 Besides, if we stayed, we knew we’d have everything we needed: Plenty of extra diapers, several more outfits than we needed for day and for night, all the critical stuffed animals and blankets to comfort our boy, and any creature comforts we might need, including the nursing pillow, headlamps (never forget your headlamps!), plenty of camera equipment, and beer.